Morning, Monday, 13th January 2025

 Sessions will examine progress and remaining priorities for strengthening reporting mechanisms and keeping pace with trends in student reports of sexual harassment.
 Delegates will evaluate the effectiveness of whistleblowing policies and protections, complaints processes, as well as approaches to enhancing institutional transparency and building student and staff confidence in processes, as outlined in Universities UK's guidance How to handle alleged student misconduct: case studies, published in March 2024.
 The impact of the ban on HEIs using non-disclosure agreements related to such allegations will also be considered.

-Further discussion is expected on strategies for improving institutional reputation and influencing cultural change at an institutional level.
-Topics include strengthening leadership and governance to improve accountability, promoting cultural change, and increasing transparency in decision-making processes.
+Further discussion is expected on strategies for improving reputation and influencing cultural change at an institutional level, looking at strengthening leadership and governance to improve accountability, promoting cultural change, and increasing transparency in decision-making processes.

 Overall, areas for discussion include:

-- policy: government plans for legislation on spiking and tackling violence against women and girls - implications for HEIs
+- policy: government plans for legislation on spiking - tackling violence against women and girls - implications for HEIs

 - regulation: implementation of the OfS harassment and misconduct conditions - HEI policy clarity and organisation - standardising definitions - addressing emerging trends - data-informed policies